-Many assume that attorneys simply apply the right formula, do the right things, file the right papers and the felony drug charge will be overcome.
+Many assume that a Florida felony drug attorney simply applies the right formula, does the right things, files the right papers, and the felony drug charge goes away.
 That’s not true.
 Beating a felony drug charge involves a lot of experience, knowledge of court rules, understanding of rules of evidence and criminal procedure, and having a keen eye for mistakes made by law enforcement.
-This takes time and work, so the sooner an attorney is retained to defend against felony drug charges, the better.
+This takes time and work, so the sooner a felony drug charge defense attorney is retained to defend against felony drug charges, the better.

 One strategy focuses on looking carefully at how the case has been handled and the law applied, to detect and benefit from possible errors.
 This is commonly known as “getting off on a technicality,” but it’s really an admission that a defense attorney was smart enough to find a mistake someone made and use it effectively for a client.
 The most common technical defenses apply to how law enforcement acted during the arrest and evidence gathering.
-If these actions can be found as questionable or compromised, then the actions or even the evidence can be nullified in court.
+If these actions can be found as questionable or compromised, then the actions, or even the evidence, can be nullified in court.
 Sometimes prosecutors are then forced to either drop or reduce the charges or offer a more favorable plea agreement.
 These “technicalities” include:

-The prosecutor may be threatening you with a worst case scenario, but your outcome can be significantly different with the right legal team.
+The prosecutor may be threatening you with a worst-case scenario, but your outcome can be significantly different with the right legal team.
 The drug charge attorneys at Panella Law Firm can help.
-Our criminal defense lawyers can provide you with some of the best strategy and effectiveness in Florida.
+Every felony drug lawyer on our team can provide you with some of the best strategies and effectiveness in Florida.
 Call us at 407-233-1822 or email us to connect.
 Your case matters, and the sooner we can engage, the faster we can begin to build a solid defense to protect your interests.